Mirzakuddus/issue-management-backend/README.md

 - The implementation uses Prisma v7 and a driver adapter for SQLite (dev only).
 For production use choose Postgres and a robust adapter/driver.
 - Always pass `x-organization-id` header to simulate requests from different tenants during testing.

----

-If you want, I can: add more example requests to the README, add a small Postman collection, or implement extra safety checks (e.g., ensure `assigneeId` belongs to the same organization).

-Happy to iterate — tell me what you'd like next! ✨

----

 License: MIT